ChaudhariMohit14/sds-2304/README.md

 - Compile the Java source files.
 - Run the Main class to execute the conversion process.
 - Once program is executed, check the root directory for the generated CSV files.

+# SQL Queries
+The project also includes SQL queries for a provided database schema.
+These queries were created to address specific questions related to the given schema.
+Details of the schema and the questions can be found in the dbtest-queries.sql file.

+## Contact
+For any questions or inquiries, please contact Mohit Chaudhari at chaudharimohit1410@gmail.com